Most people think Christianity is about moral rule-following.

-You see, Christianity says that all of us, priests and prostitutes, have a morality problem; a sin problem (Rm 3:10-12).
+Christianity says that every one of us, priests and prostitutes included, have a morality problem; a sin problem (Rm 3:10-12).
 All of us "drink, cuss, and chew," so to speak.
-Since the moment the doctor slapped our rear ends we have all rejected and rebelled against our Creator.
+Since the moment the doctor slapped our rear ends we have all rebelled against our Creator (Ps 51:5).
 No one merits salvation.
 No one climbs the ladder.
 No one follows the rules.
-No one gets to God through moral effort.
+No one gets to God by good behavior.

 So, since we couldn't get to God, two thousand years ago in a manger in Bethlehem, God came to us.
-Jesus Christ, the Lamb of God, came to solve our sin problem.
+Jesus, the Lamb of God, came to solve our sin problem.

 "Christ Jesus came into the world to save sinners" (1 Tim 1:15).

-Though we rightly deserve punishment for our sin and rebellion against God, Jesus took our punishment for us, in our place, on the cross.
-And through his death and resurrection, salvation comes to every person the same way: by grace, through faith, in Christ (Eph.
-2:8).
+Though we rightly deserve punishment for our sin, Jesus, the perfect and sinless Son of God, took our punishment for us, in our place, on the cross.
+And through his death and resurrection, salvation comes to every person the same way: by grace, through faith, in Christ (Eph 2:8-9).

 And anybody can get in on this.

 This is the gospel.
 This is Christianity.
 It's not a morality project, it's a grace project.

-Sadly, many Christians don't grasp the power of this gospel for their lives.
+Sadly, many Christians don't grasp the power of the gospel for their lives.
 They think the gospel is used to "get people saved,” and then after a person becomes a Christian, they can move on from the gospel.
-But the apostles explicitly warned against that.
+But the apostles explicitly warn against that.
 According to them, a Christian should never move on from the gospel of grace:

 "Do not move from the hope held out in the gospel" (Col 1:23).

-Obviously, salvation is one incredible benefit of the gospel.
+Obviously, salvation is one great benefit of the gospel.
 But there are many more benefits after a person becomes a Christian!
-Grace is vital for salvation and discipleship.

 1. The Gospel Provides Balance